 Create habitat for birds, animals, and insects

 Support threatened and endangered plants and animals that depend on large continuous areas of prairies (grasslands)

 6. What are the steps to restoring a native prairie?

 To successfully take a crop field to a conservation prairie, you must do a site assessment.

 This is because the success of a conservation prairie relies on site characteristics.

 Here are some site characteristics that your assessment should identify before you get started.

-2. Erosion: Steep slopes that are vulnerable to erosion
+2. Erosion: Identify any steep slopes that are prone to erosion.

-3. Herbicide treatment: Herbicide treatments that prohibit seed from germinating or risk of herbicide drift from neighboring crop fields
+3. Herbicide treatment: Assess if there have been any herbicide treatments that could hinder seed germination or pose a risk of herbicide drift from neighboring crop fields.

 If you’ve never attempted prairie restoration previously, we recommend working with an expert in this field.